Key Takeaways

 Corporate representatives can be required to testify about company policies, training, and practices.
 This is often where the most damaging admissions occur—when company officials must explain under oath why certain practices exist and whether they knew those practices harmed policyholders.

-This matters because it gives real deterrent effect.
-An insurance company with billions in assets can absorb a $100,000 punitive award without changing behavior.
-But when juries are free to set punitive damages at levels that actually sting—multiple millions for the largest insurers—the company has meaningful incentive to reform.
+This matters because punitive exposure still gives real deterrent effect.
+An insurance company with billions in assets can absorb a small punitive award without changing behavior.
+But when the evidence supports a higher statutory category, the company has meaningful incentive to reform.

 What Juries Consider in Awarding Punitive Damages